mbari-org/aipipeline/README.md

 ## UAV (Unmanned Aerial Vehicle)
-IMPORTANT: Many of these command are now run on the production server, *uav.shore.mbari.org*
+IMPORTANT: Many of these command are now run on the production server, *uav.shore.mbari.org* See the [bitbucket uavprocessing repo](bitbucket.org/mbari/uavprocessing.git) for more details.

 - `cluster-uav *more_args=""` — Cluster UAV missions - only run on the production server
 - `detect-uav *more_args=""` — Detect UAV missions - only run on the production server